WilmotValleyBob/CourseProject/README.md

 run_analysis.R  -   This script does all of the analysis work required for the course project.
                     It depends on the RawtoTidy.R script being run to populate the expected input files.

+The CodeBook for the run_analysis.R script is located in the "R" directory along with the script file